 A capable student will not only skillfully select appropriate information to communicate visually but will also develop the skills necessary to present information in a visual form.

 Luckily, there are lots of online tools students can use to help.
-Many of these are intuitive to use and can be learned quickly, with Canva being one of the most popular of these.
+Many of these are intuitive to use and can be learned quickly, with Canva being one of the most popular.

 Google docs also offer many easy-to-use tools and add-ons, such as Google Drawing and Lucidcharts.